lpmi-13/current-projects/README.md

 ## 27) Update slash revamp portfolio site to include tech micromaterials

 ## 28) Ensure names and styles in python projects adhere to PEP8

+## 29) Set `NODE_ENV=production` in all node-backed apps

+## 30) Turn Stress in the Speech Stream into a Python module to take in a word and output the reasons why it has a given pronunciation
+- key syllable
+- prefixes
+- affixes
+- origin of the root